awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 The overwrite option is useful when, for example, you manually placed a file on an instance after the last deployment, but then added a file of the same name to the next application revision\.

 You might choose the retain option for files you place on the instance that you want to be part of the next deployment without having to add them to the application revision package\.
-The retain option is also useful if your application files are already in your production environment and you want to deploy using AWS CodeDeploy for the first time\.
+The retain option is also useful if your application files are already in your production environment and you want to deploy using CodeDeploy for the first time\.
 For more information, see [Create an EC2/On\-Premises Compute Platform Deployment \(Console\)](deployments-create-console.md) and [Rollback Behavior with Existing Content](deployments-rollback-and-redeploy.md#deployments-rollback-and-redeploy-content-options)\.

 ### Troubleshooting "The deployment failed because a specified file already exists at this location" deployment errors<a name="troubleshooting-same-files-different-app-name-failed-deployment"></a>

-If you choose not to specify an option to overwrite or retain content that AWS CodeDeploy detects in your target deployment locations \(or if you do not specify any deployment option for handling existing content in a programmatic command\), you can choose to troubleshoot the error\.
+If you choose not to specify an option to overwrite or retain content that CodeDeploy detects in your target deployment locations \(or if you do not specify any deployment option for handling existing content in a programmatic command\), you can choose to troubleshoot the error\.

 The following information applies only if you choose not to retain or overwrite the content\.

 If you try to redeploy files with the same names and locations, the redeployment will have a better chance of succeeding if you specify the application name and the deployment group with the same underlying deployment group ID you used before\.
-AWS CodeDeploy uses the underlying deployment group ID to identify files to remove before a redeployment\.
+CodeDeploy uses the underlying deployment group ID to identify files to remove before a redeployment\.

 Deploying new files or redeploying the same files to the same locations on instances can fail for these reasons:
 + You specified a different application name for a redeployment of the same revision to the same instances\.
 The redeployment will fail because even if the deployment group name is the same, the use of a different application name means a different underlying deployment group ID will be used\.
 + You deleted and re\-created a deployment group for an application and then tried to redeploy the same revision to the deployment group\.
-The redeployment will fail because even if the deployment group name is the same, AWS CodeDeploy will reference a different underlying deployment group ID\.
+The redeployment will fail because even if the deployment group name is the same, CodeDeploy will reference a different underlying deployment group ID\.
-+ You deleted an application and deployment group in AWS CodeDeploy, then created a new application and deployment group with the same names as the ones you deleted\.
++ You deleted an application and deployment group in CodeDeploy, then created a new application and deployment group with the same names as the ones you deleted\.
 After that, you tried to redeploy a revision that had been deployed to the previous deployment group to the new one with the same name\.
-The redeployment will fail because even though the application and deployment group names are the same, AWS CodeDeploy still references the ID of the deployment group you deleted\.
+The redeployment will fail because even though the application and deployment group names are the same, CodeDeploy still references the ID of the deployment group you deleted\.
 + You deployed a revision to a deployment group and then deployed the same revision to another deployment group to the same instances\.
-The second deployment will fail because AWS CodeDeploy will reference a different underlying deployment group ID\.
+The second deployment will fail because CodeDeploy will reference a different underlying deployment group ID\.
 + You deployed a revision to one deployment group and then deployed another revision to another deployment group to the same instances\.
 There is at least one file with the same name and in the same location that the second deployment group tries to deploy\.
-The second deployment will fail because AWS CodeDeploy will not remove the existing file before the second deployment starts\.
+The second deployment will fail because CodeDeploy will not remove the existing file before the second deployment starts\.
 Both deployments will reference different deployment group IDs\.
-+ You deployed a revision in AWS CodeDeploy, but there is at least one file with the same name and in the same location\.
-The deployment will fail because, by default, AWS CodeDeploy will not remove the existing file before the deployment starts\.
++ You deployed a revision in CodeDeploy, but there is at least one file with the same name and in the same location\.
+The deployment will fail because, by default, CodeDeploy will not remove the existing file before the deployment starts\.

 To address these situations, do one of the following:
 + Remove the files from the locations and instances to which they were previously deployed, and then try the deployment again\.
 + In your revision's AppSpec file, in either the **ApplicationStop** or **BeforeInstall** deployment lifecycle events, specify a custom script to delete files in any locations that match the files your revision is about to install\.
 + Deploy or redeploy the files to locations or instances that were not part of previous deployments\.
 + Before you delete an application or a deployment group, deploy a revision that contains an AppSpec file that specifies no files to copy to the instances\.
-For the deployment, specify the application name and deployment group name that use the same underlying application and deployment group IDs as those you are about to delete\. \(You can use the [get\-deployment\-group](https://docs.aws.amazon.com/cli/latest/reference/deploy/get-deployment-group.html) command to retrieve the deployment group ID\.\) AWS CodeDeploy will use the underlying deployment group ID and AppSpec file to remove all of the files it installed in the previous successful deployment\.
+For the deployment, specify the application name and deployment group name that use the same underlying application and deployment group IDs as those you are about to delete\. \(You can use the [get\-deployment\-group](https://docs.aws.amazon.com/cli/latest/reference/deploy/get-deployment-group.html) command to retrieve the deployment group ID\.\) CodeDeploy will use the underlying deployment group ID and AppSpec file to remove all of the files it installed in the previous successful deployment\.

 ## Troubleshooting a failed AllowTraffic lifecycle event with no error reported in the deployment logs<a name="troubleshooting-deployments-allowtraffic-no-logs"></a>